jimniels/blog/posts/2025-01-12-view-transition-name-gotchas.md

 Whoops.

-Ok, so it’s an identifier that has some special rules, like that you can’t use an already-reserved global CSS name like “inherit”, “unset”, or even list style names like “disc” or “square”.
+Ok, so it’s an identifier that has some special rules, like that you can’t use an already-reserved global CSS name like “inherit”, “unset”, or “auto”.

 Also you can’t use a forward slash (my bad).